-Configure your CDN · Cloudflare Workers docs
+Configure your CDN

 In your default

-index.js file, we can see that request/response pattern in action.
+index.js file, you can observe that request/response pattern in action.
 The

 handleRequest constructs a new

-Response with the body text “Hello worker”, as well as an explicit status code of 200.
+"Hello worker!", as well as an explicit

-When a
+When a Worker receives a

-fetch event comes into the worker, the script uses
+fetch event, the script must use

-event.respondWith to return that new response back to the client.
-This means that your Cloudflare Workers script will serve new responses directly from Cloudflare’s edge network: instead of continuing to the origin, where a standard server would accept requests, and return responses, Cloudflare Workers allows you to respond quickly and efficiently by constructing responses directly on the edge.
+event.respondWith to return the newly constructed response to the client.
+Your Cloudflare Worker script will serve new responses directly from Cloudflare’s edge network instead of continuing to your origin server.
+A standard server would accept requests and return responses.
+Cloudflare Workers allows you to respond quickly by constructing responses directly on the Cloudflare edge network.

 Build

-Any project you publish to Cloudflare Workers can make use of modern JS tooling like ES modules, NPM packages, and async/await functions to put together your application.
-In addition, simple serverless functions aren’t the only thing you can publish on Cloudflare Workers: you can build full applications, or serverless functions using the same tooling and process as what we’ll be building today.
+Any project you publish to Cloudflare Workers can make use of modern JavaScript tooling like ES modules, NPM packages, and async/await functions to build your application.
+You can build full applications , or serverless functions on Workers using the same tooling and process as what you will be building with this tutorial.

 The Cloudflare Workers project built in this tutorial will be a serverless function that runs on a wildcard route and receives requests.
-When the serverless function receives an incoming request, it should parse the URL, find what asset is being requested, and serve it from the configured Cloud Storage bucket.
-Because the asset will go through your Workers function, and through Cloudflare’s network, you can also make use of both Cloudflare’s default caching behavior, as well as your own custom logic, to ensure that as much data can be cached at Cloudflare’s globally distributed data centers — the result is an easy-to-understand and highly performant CDN configuration, with the ability to customize it to your application’s specific needs.
+When the serverless function receives an incoming request, it should parse the URL, find what asset is being requested and serve it from the configured Cloud Storage bucket.

+Because the asset will go through your Workers function, and Cloudflare’s network, you can also make use of both Cloudflare’s default caching behavior, as well as your own custom logic, to ensure that as much data can be cached at Cloudflare’s globally distributed data centers.
+The result is an easy-to-understand and highly performant CDN configuration, with the ability to customize it to your application’s specific needs.

 Handling requests

-Currently, the Workers function receives requests, and returns a simple response with the text “Hello worker!”.
+Currently, the Workers function receives requests and returns a simple response with the text

+"Hello worker!".
 Begin configuring the function by adding an additional check — requests coming in to the function should only be

 GET requests.
 If it receives other requests, like